amazon-braket/amazon-braket-examples/README.md

   This tutorial explains how to use _verbatim compilation_ to run your circuits exactly as defined without any modification during the compilation process that's usually done behind-the-scenes when you run your circuits.

--  [**Using the OpenQASM 3 Barrier Statement**](examples/braket_features/Using_Barrier_Statement_on_Braket.ipynb) [(Barrier)](#index_Barrier)<a name="Barrier"></a>
+-  [**Using the Barrier Statement on Amazon Braket**](examples/braket_features/Using_Barrier_Statement_on_Braket.ipynb) [(Barrier)](#index_Barrier)<a name="Barrier"></a>

   This tutorial demonstrates how to use the OpenQASM 3 barrier statement on Amazon Braket to prevent compiler optimization across barrier boundaries.
-You'll learn when and why to use barriers, how they preserve circuit structure for benchmarking, and see real hardware comparisons on Rigetti Ankaa-3 and IQM Garnet showing how barriers prevent gate optimization.
+You will learn how barriers work, when to use them for preserving circuit structure, and how to apply them with both OpenQASM programs and the Braket SDK.
+The tutorial includes practical examples running on Rigetti and IQM Garnet QPUs, comparing circuits with and without barriers, and demonstrates mirror benchmarking as a real-world use case for measuring device fidelity.

 -  [**Getting started with Amazon Braket program sets**](examples/braket_features/program_sets/01_Getting_started_with_program_sets.ipynb) [(GSPrS)](#index_GSPrS)<a name="GSPrS"></a>